refinedev/refine/documentation/docs/api-reference/antd/migration-guide/v4-to-v5.md

 -   `moment.js` is replaced with `day.js`.
 -   `less` is removed from `antd` package.

-> Please refer to [Ant Design Migration Guide](https://ant.design/docs/react/migration-v5) for detailed information.
+> For more information, please refer to [Ant Design Migration Guide](https://ant.design/docs/react/migration-v5).

 :::info A little more clarification